SonuSagarDE/ChatGpt/README.md

-# This repo contains below pointers with CharGpt:
+# This repo contains below pointers with ChatGpt:
 ## 1.Introduction
 ## 2.Promt Engineering